snaplet/example-videolet/README.md

 ```

 In order to seed your database you'll need access to the VideoLet organization on Snaplet.
-Ask ["peterp" on Discord](https://discord.com/invite/aNSMaWtjKx) to add your to the VideoLet organization, then install [Snaplet CLI](https://www.notion.so/snaplet/CLI-Installation-332b17f65b8f41bc924352cbfbecee8d).
+Ask ["peterp" on Discord](https://discord.com/invite/aNSMaWtjKx) to invite you to the VideoLet organization, then install [Snaplet CLI](https://www.notion.so/snaplet/CLI-Installation-332b17f65b8f41bc924352cbfbecee8d).

 ```terminal
 snaplet auth